Golden Horseshoe: Sports

-The Golden Horseshoe is home to a number of amateur and professional sports clubs, and university and college varsity programs.
+The Golden Horseshoe is home to many amateur and professional sports clubs, and university and college varsity programs.
 Many professional sports clubs in the city form a part of a larger sports league.
 Most university varsity programs are regulated by U Sports, while college varsity programs are regulated by the Canadian Collegiate Athletic Association.

-In addition to the number of sports clubs and programs based in the region, the Golden Horseshoe has also hosted a number of international multi-sport events, including the 1930 British Empire Games (predecessor to the Commonwealth Games), the 1976 Summer Paralympics, the 2015 Pan American Games and Parapan American Games, the 2017 Invictus Games, the 2017 North American Indigenous Games, and the 2018 NACAC Championships.
-Although the 1976 Summer Olympics was held in Montreal, several matches for the event's soccer tournament were played in Toronto.
-Toronto is among various cities in North America to host matches for the 2026 FIFA World Cup.
+In addition to the number of sports clubs and programs based in the region, the Golden Horseshoe has also hosted several international multi-sport events, including the 1930 British Empire Games (predecessor to the Commonwealth Games), the 1976 Summer Paralympics, the 2015 Pan American Games and Parapan American Games, the 2017 Invictus Games, the 2017 North American Indigenous Games, and the 2018 NACAC Championships.
+Although much of the 1976 Summer Olympics was held in Montreal, several matches for the event's soccer tournament were played in Toronto.
+Toronto is among various cities in North America to host select matches for the 2026 FIFA World Cup.

 Note that the Toronto Blue Jays temporarily played their home games in the United States (more specifically Dunedin, Florida and Buffalo, New York) due to the COVID-19 pandemic in North America in 2020 and 2021, while the Toronto Raptors played their home games in the United States (more specifically Tampa, Florida) during the pandemic to minimize cross-border travel.

+In May 2024, the Women's National Basketball Association (WNBA) announced that its 14th franchise had been awarded to Toronto-based Kilmer Sports Ventures.
+Known as the Toronto Tempo, the team is expected to play its home games at the Coca-Cola Coliseum in Exhibition Place starting in its debut in 2026.